-OVERVIEW: The Pfizer Foundation is the charitable arm of pharmaceutical giant Pfizer.
-It's aimed at improving access to healthcare and promoting medical innovation through education.
+OVERVIEW: The Pfizer Foundation works to improve access to healthcare and promote medical innovation through education.

-IP TAKE: If you want money from the Pfizer Foundation, you have to be willing to fight for it.
-While it's very generous overall, funding initiatives both internationally and stateside, it spreads its giving around to a pretty good number of grantees.
-On top of that, the foundation is definitely choosy about which health initiatives it chooses to support.
+IP TAKE: While it Pfizer is a generous over all, funding initiatives both internationally and stateside, it spreads its giving around to a number of grantees.
+On top of that, the foundation is selective about which health initiatives it chooses to support.

 PROFILE: The Pfizer Foundation is the philanthropic arm of the international pharmaceutical giant.
 The foundation provides “funding and resources to support programs that nurture innovation, strengthen healthcare capacity, address immediate and humanitarian health needs, and enhance the community involvement of Pfizer colleagues.”
 It offers “grant and investment funding” and “technical support” in its three main focus areas: Supporting Innovations in Global Health, Improving Women’s Health, and Supporting Breast Cancer Care Globally.

 In its Global Health focus area, Pfizer offers the Global Health Innovations Grant (GHIG), which “provides grant funding and technical support to health-focused entrepreneurs and social enterprises in Africa, Latin America and Asia.”
 The foundation’s Breast Cancer grants “support a comprehensive and holistic approach toward the prevention and treatment of breast cancer” and “aim to improve access to quality healthcare for women.”
 Pfizer is currently pursuing these efforts in Peru, Brazil, Rwanda, and Kenya.